-All City programs were available City-wide with the exception of the CHDO Projects identified in the NRSA.
+All City programs were available City-wide with the exception of CHDO activities which were in the NRSA.

 Leveraging

 Explain how federal funds leveraged additional resources (private, state and local funds), including a description of how matching requirements were satisfied, as well as how any publicly owned land or property located within the jurisdiction that were used to address the needs identified in the plan.